Blackstone acquires majority stake in ASK Investment Managers

-Blackstone Group has acquired a majority stake in ASK Investment Mangers Limited, the company announced on Monday.
+Blackstone Group has acquired a majority stake in ASK Investment Managers Limited, the company announced on Monday.

 The company has announced that private equity funds managed by Blackstone have acquired a majority stake in ASK, one of India’s largest asset and wealth management companies, from Advent International and other sellers.